LesyaTkachuk/goit-pythonweb-hw-10/README.md

 \q
 ```

-3. To run the initial migration:
+3. Skip this step.
+To run the initial migration:

 ```
 alembic revision --autogenerate -m 'Init'
 ```

-4. To apply initial migration to database and create tables from appointed models:
+4. To apply all migration to database and create tables from appointed models:

 ```
 alembic upgrade head